wststone/rozstone.com/apps/web/_blogs/tips.md

 ## 1. Easier and cleaner Boolean state toggle in react

-If you only want to toggle a **boolean** state, instead of using useState, which you have to create another function to toggle the state, you can just use useReducer and pass the toggle function directly.
+If you only want to toggle a **boolean** state, instead of using [`useState`](https://beta.reactjs.org/apis/usestate), which you have to create another function to toggle the state, you can just use [`useReducer`](https://beta.reactjs.org/apis/usereducer) and pass the toggle function directly.

 ### Exmaple